 Upper Division students have an opportunity to make choices about their apparel within a set of guidelines.
-Parents who actively participate in partnership with Academy at the Lakes to create an atmosphere of appropriate dress and demeanor give students the support they need to develop good judgment.
-Appropriate dress creates a safe environment that promotes academic success.
-The Upper Division Director and Dean of Students will make the final determination as to the propriety of a student's dress or appearance.
+Parents partner with the school to create an atmosphere of appropriate dress and demeanor giving students the support they need to develop good judgment.
+The Upper Division Director and Dean of Students will make the final determination as to the appropriateness of a student's dress or appearance.